Darapsa myron: Biology

 Mated females deposit up to 150 small eggs that start out green but turn yellow within 48 hours, indicating fertility.
-Incubation lasts about 6 days.
-Full grown caterpillars poses the ability to chew though sleeves.
-Fully grown larvae turn a purplish brown before spinning a sparse, wiry cocoon among host leaves.
+Incubation lasts about six days.

+Full grown caterpillars pose the ability to chew though sleeves.
+Fully grown larvae turn a purplish brown before spinning a sparse, wiry cocoon among leaves on the ground.
 Pupae either enclose within about 20 days or diapause, eclosing in late May.

-The caterpillars are known to feed on virginia creeper, Ampelopsis, and grape.
+The larvae are known to feed on Virginia creeper, Viburnums, grape vines, and raccoon grapes.

+Predators

+Caterpillars are frequently parasitised by wasps, which lay their eggs directly on them.